-When oil- or gas-bearing reservoirs are vertically isolated from shallower, freshwater aquifers serving as sources of drinking water by adequate intervening rock layers, hydraulic fracturing can be utilized with negligible risk to waters of the Commonwealth.
-However, when other wells penetrate the zone of hydraulic fracturing influence, they increase risk by serving as potential conduits to the surface and shallow subsurface.
+When reservoirs are completely sealed from shallower aquifers serving as sources of drinking water, hydraulic fracturing can be utilized with negligible risk to waters of the commonwealth.
+However, when other wells penetrate the area of influence of the hydraulic fracturing activity, they increase risk by serving as potential conduits to the surface and shallow subsurface.
 Properly plugged or equipped operating wells notably lessen this risk.